mpavlov-clgx/azure-pipelines-terraform/Tasks/OpenTofuInstaller/OpenTofuyInstallerV0/README.md

-# Terraform tool installer
+# OpenTofu tool installer

 ### Overview

-The Terraform Tool Installer task acquires a specified version of [Terraform](https://www.terraform.io/) from the Internet or the tools cache and prepends it to the PATH of the Azure Pipelines Agent (hosted or private).
-Use this task to change the version of Terraform used in subsequent tasks like [Terraform](https://aka.ms/AAf0uqr).
+The OpenTofu Tool Installer task acquires a specified version of [OpenTofu](https://opentofu.org/) from the Internet or the tools cache and prepends it to the PATH of the Azure Pipelines Agent (hosted or private).
+Use this task to change the version of OpenTofu used in subsequent tasks like [OpenTofu](https://aka.ms/AAf0uqr).
-Adding this task before the [Terraform task](https://aka.ms/AAf0uqr) in a build definition ensures you are using that task with the right Terraform version.
+Adding this task before the [OpenTofu task](https://aka.ms/AAf0uqr) in a build definition ensures you are using that task with the right OpenTofu  version.

 ### Contact Information